🔒 Case Study

 01 — Context

-CFC sits inside Velo's existing Transfer & Pay surface and surfaces a dedicated promo card on the dashboard.
-The customer never leaves the bank — the entire CFC experience renders inside a frame served via OAuth SSO.
+CFC sits inside the Transfer & Pay area and shows a promo card on the home dashboard.
+Users never leave the bank — CFC loads inside a secure frame using single sign-on.

 01 · Dashboard promo card